 Singapore faces significant downside risks, namely the possibility of stricter measures to stem the spread of the virus, weak demand from external partners, and weak consumer spending.
 The local economy is facing an impending economic slowdown, and likely a recession.
 The depth and duration of Singapore’s downturn remain unknown as the damages of COVID-19 to the global economy is still unfolding.

 2. Why Companies need to implement Safe Management Measures at the workplace?

-While ensuring that the health and safety of our people remain the top priority, the livelihoods of businesses and individuals are equally important and we cannot be in the “circuit breaker” period forever.
+While ensuring that the health and safety of our people remain the top priority, the livelihoods of businesses and individuals are equally important and we cannot be in this “low economy activity” period forever.

 Hence as local transmission numbers come down, the government is gradually relaxing the restrictions and selectively resumes economic activities.
-The objective is to help support our businesses and protect livelihoods by reactivating the local economy.
+The objective is to help support our businesses and protect livelihoods by reactivating the local economy as soon as possible.

 However, as the move involve considerable risk, control measures must be in place to reduce the risk.
 Workplaces are required to put in place a system of Safe Management measures to prevent the re-emergence of community cases.

 This includes implementing a detailed monitoring plan to ensure compliance with the measures and appointing a Safe Management Officer (SMO) to assist in the implementation, coordination and monitoring of the Safe Management measures.

 MOM, MOH and sector agencies will take action against errant employers, including the cessation of operations and enforcement.